What is the course about?

 By the end of this course you should be able to...

-- hear quality and size of basic intervals, and explore them within the major scale.
+- hear and sing intervals up to an octave, and explore them within the major scale

-- hear the major or minor quality of chords.
+- hear the major or minor quality of simple triads

-- discern time signature, on-beat and off-beat rhythms.
+- keep a pulse, discern time signature, on-beat and off-beat rhythms

 What level is the course and do I need any particular skills?